Overview

 File Metadata

-All information files contain common metadata
+All information files can contain the following top-level elements:

 • date: - date of revision